stephen-l-morgan/gss-treble-panel-weights/README.md

 ## roadmap-of-code-for-treble-panel-weights.txt

-The content below is copied from the file, roadmap-of-code-for-treble-panel-weights.txt document, which can be found in the docs folder of the repository.
+The content below is copied from the file, roadmap-of-code-for-treble-panel-weights.txt, which can be found in the docs folder of the repository.

 ### Notes